COVID-19 Office Hours

 - All deeds that are dropped off must include checks and completed forms.
 Always include a contact name and phone number.
 A separate check is required for each document.

-- If forms are not completed and payment is not included, the deed(s) will not be processed.
+- If deeds are not prepared correctly or if forms are not completed and payment is not included, the deed(s) will be placed in the Deed Pick-Up rack to be corrected.

 - TREASURER’S OFFICE/LAND BANK –The office shall continue to be closed to the general public until further notice.
 We are continuing to perform duties essential to the operation of Mahoning County other than those requiring personal contact with our staff.
 We have full staff reporting on a daily basis during our normal office hours Monday through Friday 8:00 AM to 4:30 PM.
 PLEASE NOTE: As of the date of this release plans are to continue this method of operation through 2nd Half tax collection.
 Tax bills are being sent early and the deadline for on-time payment is Friday August 7.
 The bills have begun to be mailed and taxpayers can expect to begin receiving during the week of June 22.
 All tax payments must be made by check or money order through the mail or online from your bank account or using a credit card.
 We will arrange one-on-one meetings with our taxpayers if absolutely necessary, and this will be by exception only.
 Please call first to make an appointment.